Ex-U.S. spy agency chief wants controls on unchecked data access

 He fled the United States to Hong Kong in May, a few weeks before publication in the Guardian and the Washington Post of details he provided about the communications surveillance programs.

 The leaks have raised questions about the government's use of more than 480,000 contract workers who have top-secret security clearances.
-Booz Allen is a major American defence contractor.
+Booz Allen is a major American defense contractor.

 McConnell, who began his career as a U.S. Navy intelligence officer and went on to lead the NSA from 1992 to 1996, defended the partnership between the government and private sector.